4 Pieces Of Career Advice For College Graduates Looking For Work

 Believe it or not, your career can start from something as simple as an internship.
 Never take an opportunity like that for granted!
-You never know if you'll meet your future boss or wiggle your way into a large company through an internship.
+You never know if you'll meet your future boss or network your way into a large company through an internship.

 If you've managed to rack up your fair share of internships, make sure you display them prominently.
 Treat them as valuable work experience.
 Be prepared to share your internship experiences and how they've played a role in your professional growth.

-Internships are a BIG deal, so don't make the mistake of leaving them off your resume.
+Internships are a big deal, so don't make the mistake of leaving them off your resume.

 Tip: Volunteer experience counts, too!
 Add volunteer experience to your resume that speaks to your skill set.
 It makes you that much more competitive.

 Don't let your degree collect dust.
 Put your talent and brand out there through networking.
 Lend your skills to organizations that can't afford to hire.
 Moonlight.
 Start a hobby hustle.
 Take more classes.
 Don't let your education end at the stage.